pansapiens/awesome-protein-design-software/README.md

 # Awesome Protein Structure Prediction and Design Software List

-A collection of software for protein structure prediction and design.
+A collection of software for protein structure prediction and design, with a focus on new deep learning and transformer based tools.

 ## Table of Contents